JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       REALLY fun to be around. "
     author: David Anderson
     position: Artist Director of A Few Good Men (Oakville Choir for Children & Youth)
-  - quote: We were thrilled to have Yvonne play at our wedding reception.
-She was easy to communicate with beforehand, so we felt confident we were in good hands.
-We had a wide range in the age of our guests and Yvonne was able to put a playlist together that had songs everyone knew.
-Our guests commented that having a live piano player was a really nice surprise and how much they enjoyed her music.
-It was a pleasure having Yvonne join us on our special day.
-    author: Brad & Nadia
   - quote: Yvonne has made our church’s piano “sing” in a way we’ve never experienced before.
 With incredible musicality, she offers us postlude that has the entire congregation entranced and staying in the sanctuary